Abhishek cautions TMC leaders against strongarm tactics, corruption in panchayat bodies | Politics

 ''It has been communicated by Banerjee that situations like the 2018 panchayat poll must not be repeated as the party had to pay heavily for those excesses in the 2019 parliamentary poll,'' the party leader said.
 With the majority of the 42 Lok Sabha seats in West Bengal having rural and semi-urban areas which are administered by panchayats, absolute control of the rural bodies is a must for political parties to have the upper hand on rivals in the Lok Sabha poll in 2024.

-The TMC presently controls all the Zilla parishads and most of the gram panchayats in the state.
+The TMC presently controls all the Zilla Parishad and most of the gram panchayats in the state.

 Widespread violence rigging incidents and clashes with the police were reported from various parts of Bengal during the 2018 panchayat polls in the state.